akshithkamatala/sales-receivables-prediction/README.md

-# Sales Receivables Management Analysis
+# Receivables Analytics – From ETL to Prediction

 This project combines **Alteryx** and **Python** to analyze and predict financial risk using real-world financial data.